Beaver: Interactions with humans

 Beavers sometimes come into conflict with humans over land use; individual beavers may be labeled as "nuisance beavers".
 Beavers can damage crops, timber stocks, roads, ditches, gardens, and pastures via gnawing, eating, digging, and flooding.
 They occasionally attack humans and domestic pets, particularly when infected with rabies, in defense of their territory, or when they feel threatened.
 Some of these attacks have been fatal, including at least one human death.
-Beavers can spread giardiasis by infecting surface waters, though outbreaks are more commonly caused by human activity.
+Beavers can spread giardiasis ('beaver fever') by infecting surface waters, though outbreaks are more commonly caused by human activity.

 Flow devices, like beaver pipes, are used to manage beaver flooding, while fencing and hardware cloth protect trees and shrubs from beaver damage.
 If necessary, hand tools, heavy equipment, or explosives are used to remove dams.
 Hunting, trapping, and relocation may be permitted as forms of population control and for removal of individuals.
 The governments of Argentina and Chile have authorized the trapping of invasive beavers in hopes of eliminating them.
 The ecological importance of beavers has led to cities like Seattle designing their parks and green spaces to accommodate the animals.
 The Martinez beavers became famous in the mid-2000s for their role in improving the ecosystem of Alhambra Creek in Martinez, California.

 Zoos have displayed beavers since at least the 19th century, though not commonly.
 In captivity, beavers have been used for entertainment, fur harvesting, and for reintroduction into the wild.
 Captive beavers require access to water, substrate for digging, and artificial shelters.
 Archibald Stansfeld "Grey Owl" Belaney pioneered beaver conservation in the early 20th century.
 Belaney wrote several books, and was first to professionally film beavers in their environment.
 In 1931, he moved to a log cabin in Prince Albert National Park, where he was the "caretaker of park animals" and raised a beaver pair and their four offspring.
+Dorothy Burney Richards, inspired by Belaney, lived with beavers in her home at Beaversprite.